mplesser/azcam-expstatus/README.md

 # azcam-expstatus

-*azcam-expstatus* is an *azcam* application which displays exposure status in a GUI window. the GUI is built with Qt using PySide6.
+*azcam-expstatus* is an *azcam* application which displays exposure status in a GUI window.
+The GUI is built with Qt using PySide6.

 ## Installation